Del Marquis: Slow Knights

 After Scissor Sisters announced their hiatus in 2012, Gruen founded a five-person collective that became Slow Knights.
 They released two albums, Cosmos on March 26, 2013; and Living in a Dark World on April 20, 2015.

 Personal life

 Gruen is of German, Irish, Polish and Austrian descent, though his great grandfather was born in Riga.
 He is formally trained as a furniture designer.

+He is gay and was included on a list of openly gay entertainers in The Advocate's "Forty Under 40" issue of June/July 2009.